anthonygc/portfolio-website/content/blog.md

 +++
-title = "blog"
+title = "What brewing?"
 slug = "blog"
 +++

+## Interested in Mixed Reality?

-### Know Unity?
-Want to learn mixed reality?
-Here is how to deploy to the Hololens 2.
+### Here is my experience with deploying an app to the Hololens 2